imageguy/fglrx-for-Fedora/README.md

 - run: ./ati-installer.sh 15.302 --install
 - when you get the install window, select the second option: "Install driver 15.302 on X.Org 6.9 or later 64-bit"
 - accept the defaults and let it install
-- reboot when it asks at the end
+- skip reboot when it asks at the end (no problem if you reboot, it just takes little longer)
+- when it comes back, as root, run: aticonfig --initial
+- reboot
 - you "should" be good to go!
 But, if you're like me, it will take a week before you get it all figured out!